DmitrySharabin/mavo-gsheets/README.md

 Share a spreadsheet and use the provided **URL** as a value for `mv-storage`/`mv-source`/`mv-init` and specify additional parameters via the `mv-storage-*`/`mv-source-*`/`mv-init-*` family of attributes if needed.

+To write data back to the spreadsheet (if allowed by specified permissions), users must log in.

+The plugin supports *private spreadsheets* as well.
+However, to read data from and write them back to a private spreadsheet, you *must* log in.
+The plugin won't let you work with *other's private spreadsheets*, only yours.

+**Note:** You can find additional information about sharing a spreadsheet with the corresponding permissions in the [Google Sheets help](https://support.google.com/docs/answer/2494822?hl=en).

 ## Supported values of the `mv-storage-*` (`mv-source-*`, `mv-init-*`) family of attributes

 | Value         | Description                                                                                             |